Criminal Defense Lawyer Serving San Diego for More than 30 Years

 One of The Most Experienced, Tested and Proven Attorneys in Southern California

 Some of Elliott Kanter’s practice areas include DUI, domestic violence, theft, sex crimes, drug crimes, and white collar crimes.
 If you are facing charges in San Diego County, call the Law Offices of Elliott Kanter.
-Unlike many attorneys, Mr. Kanter can give you legal advice and handle every aspect of your case including defending your rights after you have been arrested and negotiating with prosecutors.
+Unlike many criminal justice and personal injury attorneys, Mr. Kanter can give you legal advice and handle every aspect of your case including defending your rights after you have been arrested and negotiating with prosecutors.
 Contact our law firm as soon as possible after an arrest to begin work on your case.

 Our Law Firm Provides a Unique and Aggressive Approach to Criminal Justice

 If you have been charged with a crime in California, it is important that you understand California’s criminal court process.
-There are several stages and different times when you will be required to appear in court, and it is essential you have an experienced criminal defense attorney by your side when you do.
+There are several stages and different times when you will be required to appear in court, and it is essential you have an experienced criminal justice attorney by your side when you do.
 Here is what you can expect if you have been charged with a misdemeanor or felony in California: